In this age of technology if you haven’t yet gone paperless then its high time you think about it and start planning.

 To help you with that, we have selected the best scanners for going paperless here.

 Disclosure: As an Amazon Associate I earn from qualifying purchases

 We find the HP ScanJet Pro 2500 f1 as the best option for going paperless.
 It has both Sheetfed ADF mechanism as well as Flatbed scanning capability.
 However, if you do not care much for flatbed and if you want speed, we recommend the Epson WorkForce ES-400.

 Gone are the days of attics filled with important documents covering your precious space when they can easily be digitized and are just a click away.

 Going paperless has too many benefits like:

 Buying a scanner is one of the most important steps towards going paperless.

-List of Best Scanners for Going Paperless
+List of Best Scanners for Going Paperless in 2021

 We have selected the following scanners that would make your task of going paperless easier.
 They are different in their own regard.